 In 2019, the Illinois Supreme Court ruled in Rosenbach v.
 Six Flags Entertainment Corp. that an individual does not need to demonstrate actual harm to establish that they are aggrieved under the BIPA.
 In Rosenbach, the plaintiff alleges that the defendant theme park used a fingerprinting scan to capture her biometrics without her knowledge or consent.
 The court found that plaintiffs could still file suit based on a violation of the Act, without an actual injury, largely due to the deterrent aspect of the BIPA.

 However, in federal court, plaintiffs must show that they suffered concrete injuries to satisfy Article III standing.
 For example, in Rivera v.
 Google, Inc., the U.S. District Court for the Northern District of Illinois dismissed a BIPA lawsuit against Google, holding that the plaintiffs did not suffer any concrete injury in connection to Google’s photo storage that creates face templates of uploaded photos.
 Given this significant difference in standing requirements between state and federal courts, attorneys and potential plaintiffs must carefully consider the alleged injuries before choosing a jurisdiction.

-After Rosenbach, a number of class actions were filed in Illinois court, regardless of actual injury, which also prompted substantial settlements.
+After Rosenbach, plaintiffs filed a number of class actions in Illinois court, regardless of actual injury.
+This also prompted substantial settlements.
 For instance, in January 2020, Facebook paid $550 million to settle a class action lawsuit alleging BIPA violations.
 The plaintiffs claimed that Facebook collected facial recognition data from user images without disclosure or consent.

 Pending BIPA Litigation